aleksispi/aleksispi.github.io/_pages/about.md

 ## Past and ongoing supervision

-Summer 2023 (ongoing): Co-supervisor for PhD candidate [Maria Bånkestad](https://scholar.google.com/citations?user=4tKNCSkAAAAJ&hl=en) (RISE, Uppsala University).
+**Summer 2023 (ongoing):** Co-supervisor for PhD candidate [Maria Bånkestad](https://scholar.google.com/citations?user=4tKNCSkAAAAJ&hl=en) (RISE, Uppsala University).
 Academic supervisor: [Prof. Thomas Schön](https://www.katalog.uu.se/profile/?id=N13-1742) (Uppsala University).

-Summer 2023 (ongoing): Co-main supervisor (jointly with [Dr. Olof Mogren](mogren.one)) of the master thesis students Axel Eiman and Nils Eickhoff, Chalmers University of Technology.
+**Summer 2023 (ongoing):** Co-main supervisor (jointly with [Dr. Olof Mogren](mogren.one)) of the master thesis students Axel Eiman and Nils Eickhoff, Chalmers University of Technology.
 Thesis (preliminary title): _Deep learning for detecting coffee berry diseases_.
 The thesis topic is within the area of climate adaptation and is conducted with collaborators in Tanzania, who provide data and use-cases.

-Spring 2023 (ongoing): Main supervisor of the master thesis student Ennio Rampello, KTH Royal Institute of Technology.
+**Spring 2023 (ongoing):** Main supervisor of the master thesis student Ennio Rampello, KTH Royal Institute of Technology.
 Academic supervisor: [Prof. Yifang Ban](https://www.kth.se/profile/yifang).
 Thesis (preliminary title): _High-altitude navigation for the AiRLoc model: An RL model for drone navigation_.
 The thesis is related to the area of UAV-based disaster response and management.

-Spring 2023 (ongoing): Main supervisor of the master thesis student Vishal Nedungadi, KTH Royal Institute of Technology.
+**Spring 2023 (ongoing):** Main supervisor of the master thesis student Vishal Nedungadi, KTH Royal Institute of Technology.
 Academic supervisor: [Prof. Yifang Ban](https://www.kth.se/profile/yifang).
 Thesis (preliminary title): _Active street to aerial view geo-localization_.
 The thesis is related to the area of UAV-based disaster response and management.

-Spring 2022: Main supervisor of the master thesis students Anton Samuelsson and John Backsund, Lund University.
+**Spring 2022:** Main supervisor of the master thesis students Anton Samuelsson and John Backsund, Lund University.
 Academic supervisor: [Prof. Kalle Åström](https://www.maths.lu.se/staff/kalleastrom/).
 Thesis: [Aerial View Goal Localization with Reinforcement Learning](https://lup.lub.lu.se/luur/download?func=downloadFile&recordOId=9088977&fileOId=9089013).
 The thesis was subsequently condensed and accepted to a remote sensing workshop at ICLR 2023 (see _Publications and preprints_ above).
 The thesis is related to the area of UAV-based disaster response and management.

+## Honors and awards

+**June 2018:** _Outstanding Reviewer for CVPR 2018_.
+Obtained and _outstanding reviewer award_ for my CVPR 2018 review work.

+**March 2016:** _Teaching Assistant of the Year_.
+Announced teaching assistant of the year 2016 for the chemistry students (K-sektionen) at the Faculty of Engineering, Lund University, for my contributions in the basic courses in calculus and linear algebra.

+**April 2014:** _SURF Scholarship at California Institute of Technology_.
+Awarded a SURF scholarship from Caltech to work with Assoc.
+Prof. Brendan Ames and Prof. Joel Tropp during the summer of 2014.